Uros-Males/TableEditor/README.md

 # TableEditor
-Program for CSV table functionalities
+Program in object oriented paradigm, which supports excel-like functionalities for CSV tables.